iSAQB Glossary of Software Architecture Terminology

 Observer

-(Design pattern) “… in which an object maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.
-The Observer pattern is a key part in the model–view–controller (MVC) architectural pattern”. (quoted from Wikipedia)
+(Design pattern) “… in which an object, called the subject, maintains a list of its dependents, called observers, and notifies them automatically of any state changes, usually by calling one of their methods.” (quoted from Wikipedia) The Observer pattern is a key pattern to complement the model–view–controller (MVC) architectural pattern.

 Open-Close-Principle (OCP)